Telopea 6: 393 (1995) APNI

-Notable for its erect form and completely smooth bark; closely allied to only 2 other species, C. citriodora (Hook.)
+Notable for its erect form and completely smooth bark; closely allied to only two other species, Corymbia citriodora (Hook.)
 K.D.Hill & L.A.S.Johnson, which is endemic to central and northern Queensland and is distinguished by its narrower leaves which are lemon-scented on crushing, and C. henryi (S.T.Blake) K.D.Hill & L.A.S.Johson, which occurs in northern New South Wales and south-east Queensland and has larger leaves, buds and fruits.
 Both C. maculata and C. citriodora are widely planted for ornament.

 |Bioregion||Occurrence status||Establishment means|